Flat Index

 • Dist – The distance functor used to compare queries with the elements of the dataset.

-• Ownership – Implementation detail and may be ommitted for most use cases.
+• Ownership – Implementation detail and may be omitted for most use cases.

 Public Types